 BACKGROUND & PROBLEM: Inspecting and testing freight car air brakes, a common railroad task, is a fundamental part of a railroad’s initial training for Conductors and Freight Car Mechanics.
 This inspection and testing, known as Air Brake Test (CFR 232), requires railroads to have multiple freight cars on-site and allocate a significant amount of training time for demonstration, practices, and evaluation.

-SOLUTION OVERVIEW: To alleviate physical space and time constraints, Railroads (like Norfolk Southern, CSX and more) deployed simulation based training (built by Heartwood) covering the complete inspection process.
+SOLUTION OVERVIEW: To alleviate physical space and time constraints, Railroads (Norfolk Southern, BNSF, CSX and more) deploy simulation based training (by Heartwood) covering the complete inspection process.
 The simulation allows a student to visually inspect a variety of randomized freight cars, as part of a train, while manipulating brake components as necessary to properly configure the brake system.
 The student determines correct brake pressure and inspects for brake application & release via an exam practice mode.
 This gives the student additional practice at their pace, from any device, with a record of their performance given at the end.